Ileostomy - caring for your stoma

 If your stoma is leaking, your skin will get sore.

 Be sure to treat any skin redness or skin changes right away, when the problem is still small.
-DO NOT allow the sore area to become larger or more irritated before asking your doctor about it.
+Do not allow the sore area to become larger or more irritated before asking your doctor or ostomy nurse about it.

 If your stoma becomes longer than usual (sticks out from the skin more), try a cold compress, like ice wrapped in a towel, to make it go in.